Palliative medicine

 A number of hospices, associated community specialist palliative care teams and hospital palliative care teams are accredited for Higher Medical training by the Royal College of Physicians and NHS England North West.
 The curriculum for palliative medicine is capability based and assessment is recorded on the e-portfolio, through regular appraisal and annual assessment.

-1. Marie Curie Centre, Liverpool (Integrated Mersey Palliative Care team (IMPaCT) South services, Inpatient Unit)
+1. Marie Curie Centre, Liverpool (Integrated Mersey Palliative Care team (IMPaCT) South Services, Inpatient Unit)

 2. Royal Liverpool University Hospital (Hospital Specialist Palliative Care Team and Palliative Care Inpatient Unit) with On Call at Marie Curie Hospice